 First, I wanted a label that came close to the syllables in Tholian.
 Secondly, the melody of that word appealed to me.
 Thirdly, I knew I could not use Tholian because it belongs to the creator of the Star Trek series.

 Enter Johannes Trithemius, inventor of a progressive key polyalphabetic cipher called the Trithemius cipher.
 I use his tabula recta – developed in 1508 – in the creation of my cryptograms.
-I used the first eight letters of his name and the last two letters in Tholian to form Trithemian.
+I adopted the first eight letters of his name and the last two letters in Tholian to form Trithemian.
 It has the melody of Star Trek’s Tholian and a dedication to the inventor of the tabula recta.
 I added the word ‘Web’ because my graphic lettering, as previously mentioned, reminds me of a spider’s web.

-My goal is to bring the traditional text based substitution cipher into the realm of contemporary art with a design so distinctive they are unmistakably mine.
+My goal is to bring the traditional text based substitution cipher into the realm of applied, contemporary art with a design so distinctive they are unmistakably mine.

 I regard collectors of my work as patrons; entrusted to preserve my thoughts through my compositions for generations to come.